CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 Security officers need to know the IT-Grundschutz methodology very well in order to use it successfully.
 The procedure in the institution must be based on the current form of the standard and the orientation of the ISMS in the institution.
 There are various ways to familiarize yourself with the procedure for IT-Grundschutz:

 * Self-study
-* Web course of the BSI to get started in the IT-Grundschutz-approach
+* Web course of the BSI for the entry into the IT-Grundschutz-approach
 * Working through the BSI sample documents of the fictitious company RECPLAST
 * External training providers of IT-Grundschutz training
  Note: On the BSI websites you will find a list of training providers on IT-Grundschutz.
 The BSI did not rate training quality and training content.